Conference of Minister-Presidents: Change of chairmanship

 The chairmanship of the Conference of Minister-Presidents changes annually according to an agreed order.
 The chairman is the Prime Minister of the respective state.

 A separate regulation concerns the co-chairmanship as coordinator and spokesperson of the politically competing group of states (A and B states) in the traditionally concluding press conferences of the MPK.
 If the MPK chairmanship changes and there is a transition from A state to B state (or vice versa), the outgoing Prime Minister remains co-chairman of his group of states until the MPK chairmanship falls back to his own group of states.
 For example, after the MPK chairmanship passed from Berlin to North Rhine-Westphalia in 2005, MP Klaus Wowereit was co-chairman of the social democratic-led A states for a further 4 years (chairmanship by the B states NW, NI, HE, SN) until he was replaced by MP Kurt Beck (Rhineland-Palatinate) in 2009.

-Until reunification in 1990, the presidency rotated between the eleven countries at the time in the following order:
+Until reunification in 1990, the presidency rotated between the eleven federal states at the time in the following order: